2sic/razor-blade/docs/conventions.md

 We want to be sure that this is super easy to use, but that as the library grows, we can "fix" mistakes made in previous versions.
 For example, assume we called a method `ToDynamic(...)` and later found out that this is confusing, and wanted to rename it to `DynamicDictionary(...)`.
 Within a short time we would have a lot of confusing commands and names, or otherwise updates would break something.
 So the basic idea is as follows:

-1. The initial release is in the Namespace `Connect.Razor.Blade` with static classes like `Text` or `Tags`.
-When using this, a developer will have a using-statement `@using Connect.Razor.Blade;` and just write `@Tags.Strip(...)`.
+1. The initial release is in the Namespace `ToSic.Razor.Blade` with static classes like `Text` or `Tags`.
+When using this, a developer will have a using-statement `@using ToSic.Razor.Blade;` and just write `@Tags.Strip(...)`.

 1. New commands etc. would be added, enhanced and if everything works well, we'll stay on V1 forever.

-1. If one day the inconsistencies become too confusing, we'll create a `Connect.Razor.Blade2` with newer, cleaned up command names.
+1. If one day the inconsistencies become too confusing, we'll create a `ToSic.Razor.Blade4` with newer, cleaned up command names.

 1. This setup should allow us deploy multiple APIs side-by-side and grow new features, without breaking old stuff.